Table of Contents

 7. Dawid Malan

 He might not be the most natural T20 player.
-Dawid Malan is more of a traditional stroke player rather than an innovator but the ICC rankings have suggested that he’s one of the best T20 batters of recent years.
+Dawid Malan is more of a traditional stroke player rather than an innovator, but previous ICC rankings have suggested that he’s one of the best T20 batters of recent years.

-Malan is one of only four players to have hit a T20 hundred for England and he also has an unbeaten 99 in the international format.
-It’s perceived that he scores too slowly at times but, while his overall strike rate at around 127 may be modest, Malan has an impressive five centuries in T20s with a best of 117.
+Malan is one of only five players to have hit a T20 hundred for England, and he also has an unbeaten 99 in the international format.
+It’s perceived that he scores too slowly at times but, while his overall strike rate at around 129 may be modest, Malan has an impressive five centuries in T20s with a best of 117.
+Since writing this article in 2022, Dawid Malan has retired from international cricket, but he should remain in the franchise game for a while yet.

 8. Kevin Pietersen